thomasdekerf/cocoapi/README.md

 This branch has been tested for python `v3.7` on Windows 10 with Anaconda.

+Sample notebooks provided may have issues unrelated to this project, but needs further investigation and work.

 Python `v2.x` has been tested, but installation doesn't work.

 I am accepting PRs for any fixes for 2.7, but might not end up working on it myself.